 During each hour, the POWs received a five-minute break.
 The Japanese would change guards but kept the POWs moving.
 What made things worse for the POWs was as they marched, they came across artesian wells and watering holes, but they were denied their request for water.
 The Japanese would chase the POWs away from the wells.
 It got to the point that even though the Japanese attempted to keep the prisoners from the water they still went to the wells.
-This resulted in the deaths of many men who were bayoneted while getting water.
+This resulted in the deaths of many men who were shot while getting water.

 As the prisoners marched, the guards promised them food and water at the next stop.
 The men in Tom’s group of POWs went three days and nights without food or water.
 What little food Tom and the other POWs got, consisted of burnt rice, tree bark, and green banana shoots.

 At one point during the march, the POWs were stopped.
 The Japanese made the prisoners crowd together.
 After this was done, the POWs were told to lay down for the night.
 Since they were packed in so tightly, it was impossible for them to lay down.

 When the POWs reached San Fernando, they were put into a bullpen surrounded by barbed wire.
 It is not known how long he was there.
 At some point, the POWs were ordered to form 100 men detachments and marched to the train station.
 There, since there were 100 men in a detachment, the Japanese packed 100 POWs into small wooden boxcars used to haul sugarcane.
 Each car could hold forty men or eight horses and were known as “forty or eights.”
 They were packed in so tightly, that those who died remained standing until the living left the cars at Capas.
 The POWs walked the last miles to Camp O’Donnell which was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.